 Immigrant info

-A person from another EU or EEA country or Switzerland can receive medically necessary treatment in Finnish public healthcare with a European medical card.
+A person from another EU or EEA country or Switzerland can receive necessary medically treatment in public healthcare with a European medical card.

 Adult asylum seekers have the right to receive essential health care, such as maternity counseling services, in addition to urgent medical care.
 Minor asylum seekers receive the same healthcare services as other residents of the municipality.

-Immigrants have the right to receive interpretation assistance at the reception.
+Immigrants have the right to receive interpretation assistance when needed in official contacts.

 Immigrants are recommended to undergo a so-called immigration inspection during the entry phase.
 In the inspection, the client's medical history and, in addition to current health care needs, the need for possible infection screening samples are reviewed.